Design Solutions For a Safe, Functional & Stylish In-Ground Trampoline

 Solutions:

-Safety is always the top priority, especially if you have children ready to use the in-ground trampoline anytime.
-And while these trampolines are generally safer than above-ground options, there are still a few things to watch out for to keep everyone protected.
+Safety is always the top priority, especially if you have children ready to use the in-ground trampoline.
+While in-ground trampolines are generally safer than above-ground models, you still need to take precautions.

 Solutions:

-- Install soft padding or edge covers around the trampoline frame to prevent injuries.
+• Install soft padding or edge covers around the trampoline frame.

-- Ensure a level transition from the ground to the trampoline edge.
+• Ensure a smooth transition from the ground to the trampoline.

 Landscaping Integration Tips